 Best Viewpoints to See Sea Lions and Seals

 To see the sea lions and seals in San Diego, you can start your journey at either the Children’s Pool or The Cave Store along Coast Boulevard.
-Starting at one at these points, means you don’t have to backtrack.
+Starting at one of these points, means you don’t have to backtrack.
 Wherever you can find a parking spot along the way, would be a great place to start.

 The Coast Walk Trail is an easy, scenic walkable trail that takes you from the Children’s Pool all the way to The Cave Store.
 This is about a 13-minute walk if you walk non-stop.